ryandata/tidyverse_approach/R_for_data_analysis.md

 ## What is Posit(RStudio)?
 <https://posit.co>

 Formerly known as Rstudio, Posit is the leading company in the R space, contributing to many packages and tools that have become de facto standards.
 They also produce the Rstudio Desktop and Server development environments, as well as Shiny.
+[Posit.cloud](https://posit.co/cloud) allows the use of RStudio in a remote environment, saving installation and configuration issues.

 ## Why RStudio Desktop?